dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 # Weaviate

-Weaviate is an open-source vector database.
+Weaviate is an open source vector database.
 It allows you to store data objects and perform similarity searches over them.
 This destination helps you to load data into Weaviate from [dlt resources](../../general-usage/resource.md).

 ## Quickstart